A list of relevant videos may be found on the videos page of this site.

 A more recent debate on the nature of consciousness with Nicholas Humphrey and Roger Penrose took place at the 2014 HowTheLightGetsIn Festival: iai.tv/video/secrets-of-the-mind.

-The best audio clip is from Australia’s national public service radio ABC’s All In The Mind, which also exists as a podcast.
-There is also supplementary material from the same interview here.
-There is a very brief clip from the Today programme on BBC Radio 4, and a slightly longer one from Start the Week with Andrew Marr, which can be downloaded as a podcast.
+The best audio clips are from Australia’s national public service radio ABC’s All In The Mind, which exists as a podcast.
+The 2017 interview can be found here, while the 2010 interview can be found here.
+There is also supplementary material from the latter interview here.

 There are a few interviews on line in some interesting blogs: